nodebox/selfiebot/README.md

 Usage
 =====
 1. Download [Processing](http://processing.org/download/).
+2. Download and install the [controlP5 library](http://www.sojamo.de/libraries/controlP5/)
-2. Open the sketch and run it.
+3. Open the sketch and run it.
-3. Stand in front of the webcam.
+4. Stand in front of the webcam.
-4. Press the spacebar to export the current image to G-code.
+5. Press the spacebar to export the current image to G-code.
-5. Import G-code file into Makelangelo software while drawbot is running.
+6. Import G-code file into Makelangelo software while drawbot is running.
-6. Calibrate the pen and start drawing.
+7. Calibrate the pen and start drawing.

 Credits
 =======